 AUTO 215 F Automotive Emission Control Systems (2-6) 5 Credits diagnosis and repair of automotive emission control systems.
 Emphasis is given to the electronic control systems found on later model vehicles.
 Practical experience is provided with live service and repair in the automotive laboratory.
 A course fee will apply.

 A course designed for the automotive technology student or the practicing automotive technician.
-The course is designed to give the student a working knowledge of, and practical experience in, the differentials and rear axles.
-A course fee will apply.
+The course is designed to give the student a working knowledge of, and practical experience in, the

 Automotive Power Train Systems (2-2)